laboon/CS1632_Summer2017/exercises/7/exercise7.md

 In order to determine the "hot spots" of the application, you will need to run a profiler such as VisualVM (download at https://visualvm.java.net/).
 Using a profiler, determine a method you can use to measurably increase the speed of the application without modifying behavior.

 As part of this assignment, you should create "pinning tests".
 Pinning tests are unit tests which should check that the behavior of a modified method was not changed by your refactor (see the chapter on testing legacy code in AFIST for examples).
 This program should work EXACTLY the same as before, except it should be faster and take up less CPU time.
-The only exception is if you come across an error and fix it - no points will be taken off as long as you note it in your summary.
+The only exception is if you come across an error and fix it - no points will be taken off as long as you note it in your email.

-There should be at least three pinning tests per method modified (check different edge cases).
+There should be at least two pinning tests per method modified (check different edge cases).

 You should email me a link to your fixed MonkeySim code by the beginning of the next class.